aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/arrowtype/_index.md

 public class ArrowType
 ```

-A utility class providing constants.
 Specifies the type of an arrow at a line end.
 ## Fields

 | Field | Description |